technofocus-pte/cpltextndregionaldepth/Lab 1A/Lab1A.md

     speaker" or any other items that you may need to change.
     ![](./media/image27.png)

-    Warning: Look out for the reference to "The speaker" along with the second sentence that begins with "The presentation will summarize...". that may be created by Copilot.
+    **Warning**: Look out for the reference to "The speaker" along with the second sentence that begins with "The presentation will summarize...". that may be created by Copilot.